 The Control of Asbestos Regulations places a ‘Duty to Manage Asbestos’ on those who own, manage or have maintenance and repair responsibilities for non-domestic premises and common parts of domestic premises ie stairs and corridors, either through a contract or tenancy agreement or because you own the premises.

-John F Hunt Ltd as Asbestos Licence holders can assist with these regulatory requirements, helping you to achieve your responsibilities, please ring us on 01375 366700.
+John F Hunt Ltd as Asbestos Licence holders can assist with the Asbestos Awareness regulatory requirements, helping you to achieve your responsibilities, please ring us on 01375 366700.

-There is also an obligation for anyone in the premises to co-operate with the duty-holder to allow them to comply with the above requirements.
+There is also an obligation for anyone in the premises to co-operate with the duty-holder to allow them to comply with the above asbestos awareness requirements.

 The duty will require you to manage the risk from asbestos by: